 (From the Inaugural Address to the Nation at the founding of the Uniting Church on June 22, 1977)

-We exist to worship of God, to proclaim the Gospel of the Lord Jesus Christ, to promote Christian fellowship, to nurture believers in the Christian faith, to engage in mission, to assist in human development and towards the improvement of human relationships, to meet human need through charitable and other services and to do such other things as many be required in obedience to the Holy Spirit.
+We exist to worship of God, to proclaim the Gospel of the Lord Jesus Christ, to promote Christian fellowship, to nurture believers in the Christian faith, to engage in mission, to assist in human development and towards the improvement of human relationships, to meet human need through charitable and other services and to do such other things as may be required in obedience to the Holy Spirit.

 The Uniting Church Western Australia is actively involved in pursuing matters of social and economic justice, human rights, peace and the environment.
-For more information, please visit our Social Justice page.
+For more information, visit the Social Justice Unit.

 The Uniting Church is committed to flourishing as a multi-cultural and inter-cultural church.
 In 1985, the Uniting Church Assembly made the declaration “We are a multicultural church.”
 We continue on our journey to fully realise what it means to be a multicultural church, living faith and life cross-culturally.
 For more information, visit our Multi-cultural and Inter-cultural Ministry page.

 The Uniting Aboriginal and Islander Christian Congress